wizgurl101/Cake-Shop-Web-Application/README.md

 </p>

 ## Description
+This is a web application that allow users to create an account with a fictional bakery, Delightful Sweets, and order baked goods such as cake and pies to be made and deliver to.

 ## About the project
+This personal project was started for me to learn and practice making a full-stack web application using the following technologies:
+- Node.js
+- Express
+- React
+- MongoDB

 ## Current progress
 The following feature is being work on at the moment: